My Top Tips for Wedding Couples

 What happens if you fall ill or have an accident etc?

-I have never missed a wedding but as part of my contingent planning, I am part of an extensive network of fellow professional wedding photographers.
+I have never missed a wedding but as part of my contingency planning, I am part of an extensive network of fellow professional wedding photographers.

 Do you work alone?